 As you explore Port Lincoln, drop into one of the art galleries and take a look at the artwork produced by some of the local artists.
 Here are some of the galleries I suggest you visit

 - Nautilus Art Centre

-While not exactly a gallery, make sure you stop past the Rhapsody In Wood store.
+While not exactly a gallery, make sure you also stop past the Rhapsody In Wood store.
 They make incredible handcrafted wooden maps out of sustainable timbers that are just stunning.
 They also make a few other things, but it’s their maps that are really great.
 Feel free to make a purchase, but if the maps are beyond your budget, they are happy to have people visit just to have a look.

 Enjoy Views Over Port Lincoln

+After all these Port Lincoln activities, take a moment to stop and enjoy the scenery!
 We all love a good view, and the one from Winter’s Hill Lookout over Port Lincoln is great.
 As you drive up there are views inland, and then once at the top, all of Port Lincoln and Boston Bay opens up before you.